 April is National Garlic Month and we love it in anything!
 Garlic is a close relative to the onion, leek, shallot and chive.
 It has been used by humans for over 7,000 years for numerous reasons such as human consumption and medicinal purposes.
 It can be grown in mild climates year round or in cold climates planted in autumn and harvested before frost.
 China is the largest producer of garlic today.
 It is widely used in cooking for its pungent flavor as a seasoning or condiment.

 It has long been the subject of folk beliefs and thought to ward off or guard against demons, vampires and werewolves.

 Cholesterol and triglyceride reduction. lower blood pressure. helps prevent heart disease, anti-inflammatory properties, anti-cancer properties, hardening of the arteries.
 Research suggests that eating garlic may reduce the risk of having colon, rectal cancer or stomach cancer.

-Garlic is believed by some to ward off mosquitoes, treat hair loss and athlete’s foot, soothe psoriasis and treat colds.
+It is believed by some to ward off mosquitoes, treat hair loss and athlete’s foot, soothe psoriasis and treat colds.

 Tips on Choosing and Cooking with Garlic:

 1. Microwave cloves for 15 seconds and the skins slip right off!

 2. The smaller you chop or the more you mash cloves, the stronger the flavor.

 3. Put a knife blade against chopped garlic and press down hard for a finer consistency or put in a plastic bag and pound it with a meat mallet.

 4. Choose bulbs that are firm to the touch when buying in the grocery.